10 reasons why you might be struggling to lose weight

 See it this way — marathon runner vs. sprinter.
 They both do cardio, but they look different.
 Why?
 Because if you base your workout solely around cardio (aka marathon runner), you will lose all your muscle mass.
 You lose part body fat and part lean body weight (muscle), and losses in lean body weight can result in the metabolism slowing.
 In my world it is very simple: if it jiggles, it's fat.
 And yes… you can be skinny fat!

-Strength training — whether it’s with weights or just body weight — is important to preserve lean body weight and metabolism.
+Strength training — whether it’s with weights or just body weight — is essential to preserve lean body weight and metabolism.
 Think about it this way: Weight training gives your body a bigger engine.
 That bigger engine burns more gas getting you around town (no public transportation needed) Cardio can undoubtedly be a part of your weight-loss routine, but not without weight lifting.

 6. You don’t listen to your body